nikhita/enhancements/keps/sig-cli/2590-kubectl-subresource/README.md

 ## Summary

-This KEP proposes supporting a new flag `--subresource` to get, apply, patch, edit and replace kubectl commands to fetch and update `status` and `scale` subresources.
+This KEP proposes supporting a new flag `--subresource` to get, patch, edit and replace kubectl commands to fetch and update `status` and `scale` subresources.

 ## Motivation